 The main classifier in the statistics is the division of the earnings-related pension scheme into the private and the public sector.
 In addition, the following classifications are used in the statistics: pension benefit, pension size, gender and age.
 Disability pensions are classified by disease category.
 The regional classification for the earnings-related pension expenditure is based on the Finnish regions (http://stat.fi/meta/luokitukset/maakunta/001-2015/index_en.html).
 Pension recipients abroad are classified by country of residence and country groups.

-The country groups are defined in Appendix 2 of Earnings-related pensioners in Finland, page 101 at www.etk.fi/publications.
-The concepts and definitions used in the statistics are presented on the website of the statistics, at www.etk.fi/statistics > Earnings-related pension recipients.
+The country groups are defined in Appendix 2 of Earnings-related pensioners in Finland 2015, page 104 at https://www.etk.fi/en/publications/.
+The concepts and definitions used in the statistics are presented on the website of the statistics, at https://www.etk.fi/statistics> Pension recipients and insured > Earnings-related pension recipients.

 The statistics serves social security specialists, researchers and the media, as well as others requiring information about this field.
 Equally comprehensive statistical data on Finnish pension recipients is not available elsewhere.